openhive-network/devportal/_tutorials-ruby/get_post_details.md

 content.beneficiaries.any?
 ```

 Some content will have a `beneficiaries` array.
 This is used to determine reward routes any account, up to eight.
-Payouts are in STEEM Power and are expressed as a reward percentage of the author reward.
+Payouts are in HIVE Power and are expressed as a reward percentage of the author reward.

 To display a list of who the beneficiaries are, use the following ruby code, as seen in the example: